View Press Release issued 17/05/2017

 Management actions taken to date: The following actions have been taken to date:

-- DNA analysis of the collected dead White-clawed crayfish specimens give a preliminary diagnosis of the Crayfish plague.
+- DNA analysis of the collected dead White-clawed crayfish specimens shows diagnosis of the Crayfish plague.

 - Additional site inspection surveys ongoing.